makedeb/makedeb-docs/makedeb/additional-pkgbuild-specs/distribution-specific-relationships.md

-makedeb supports the use of distribution-specific package relationships. makedeb obtains this through the `lsb_release -cs` command.
+makedeb supports the use of distribution-specific package relationships, obtained through the `lsb_release -cs` command.

+{% hint style="info" %}
+To enable distribution-specific package functionality, pass the `-v` or `--distro-packages` option to makedeb.
+{% endhint %}

 Distribution-specific relationships are currently allowed on the following variables: